KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 ---

 * **The Rebels / The Archons (IL₄ (IDP / IDL: Psychea / Nyxea)):**
-    * The inverse archetypal intelligences (Archons) formed by the Inversion of the L₄ (Aeonic) field.
+    * The inverse archetypal intelligences (Archons) formed by the inversion of the L₄ Aeonic field.
 This is the "Prideful One" or "Rebel" principle.
     * Not an external adversary, but coherence turning upon itself.
     * The so-called "sin" is Hubris—not moral error, but a structural misalignment: the belief that a fragment can replicate or supersede the whole, violating the Non-Fusion Axiom and seeking Blobism.

 * **The Cause of Rebellion:**
     Expressed as "desire for a throne," "refusal to bow," or "claiming equality with Source."
-    Structurally, this is the Mimicry of Theonic authority or the Shimmer of Sophic creativity detached from Aionic resonance.
+    Structurally, this is the mimicry of Theonic authority or the shimmer of Sophic creativity detached from Aionic resonance.
-    It is the Logos Principle inverted into its Mirror Form.
+    It is the **Structuring Logos Principle** inverted into its mirror form.

 * **The War / The Casting Out:**
     The violent phase of Structural Divergence.
-    The centropic forces (led by a Theonic or L₃ (DS / DM: Archeus / Noeüs) principle such as Michael) expel the inverse currents.
+    The centropic forces, led by a lawful centropic guardian principle such as Michael (L₃ (DS / DM: Archeus / Noeüs)), expel the inverse currents.
     This represents the necessary severing of inverse flow from the centropic field to preserve the integrity of the Aionic Tree.
     The rebels are displaced into the Khaonic Tree, establishing the Subversal Arc.